1Password/scim-examples/docker/README.md

 ### Manual Instructions

+These steps can be used for manual deployments using either Docker Swarm or Docker Compose.

 #### Cloning `scim-examples`

 As seen in [PREPARATION.md](/PREPARATION.md), you’ll need to clone this repository using `git` into a directory of your choice.